nhatdang2604/GoSQL/readme.md

 ## How to compile thrift source into Go language ?

-To compile thrift source into Go, from root folder, please run the below command \\
+To compile thrift source into Go, from root folder, please run the below command\
 `thrift -r -v --gen go --out vendor thrift/main.thrift`

 There would be a /vendor/thrift/ folder compiled into root folder

+# How to test

+To run all the test inside **go_client** module, please run the below command\
+`go test ./gosql_client/...`